anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

 };
 ```

-This matchable argument contains the address and mailbox ID of where the
+This action argument contains the address and mailbox ID of where the
 response message should be sent.

 `whoAsked`: